Little Big: History

 On 1 March 2021, Little Big announced on Instagram that founding member Anna Kast had died.
 On 8 March 2021, Little Big released a new single, "Sex Machine," along with a video which referenced the video to "Uno" the year prior.
 However, they subsequently posted on Instagram, "We are not going to Eurovision 2021.
 We think that Russia has many talented and unique artists, each one of them deserves the chance to be seen out there."
 Little Big was nominated for Best Art Director with their music video S*ck My D*ck 2020 at the Berlin Music Video Awards 2021.
 On 24 November 2021, Little Big released the video "“LITTLE BIG NFT SURPRISEN EGG” episode 1" (sic) to announce that the band was making NFTs.
 On 1 December 2021, people could buy 1 of 1000 unique surprise eggs which would hatch a week later, revealing one of the designs.
 Prusikin stated that they were inspired by Kinder Surprise Eggs, which are popular in Russia.
 On 11 February 2022, the single 'Ebobo' by Glukoza was 'Inspired and Evilized by Little Big'.
 Members of the group can be seen in the music video and on the cover art for the single.

 Following the 2022 Russian invasion of Ukraine, the two leaders of the band, Prusikin and Tayurskaya, relocated to Los Angeles, California on 2 March of that same year.
 They stated that they were on a government blacklist, and aren't allowed to perform any shows in Russia.
 When asked about a possible return to Russia, they stated that it will be possible "when Putin leaves".
 On 24 June, the band released the single "Generation Cancellation", which carries a pacifist, anti-war message, characterizing it as a war of war profiteering old men, a chess game with soldiers as chess pieces to be sacrificed at will, with gloomy consequences on younger generations.
 After the release of the song, they condemned the actions of the Russian government and Russian war propaganda.
 However, the song was regarded by some Ukrainians as rather anti-American and anti-West rather than anti-Russian.
 A protest by Ukrainian activists caused their show in Kraków, that was supposed to take place 12 November, to be cancelled.
 In Russia, they were accused of being "traitors" by the government-controlled media.
 Prusikin was designated in Russia as a "foreign agent".
-The band planned to release a fifth studio album in 2022, but did not end up doing so.
+The band planned to release a fifth studio album in 2022, but did not end up doing so, and was instead released as Lobster Popstar in 2024.
 Prusikin noted that "We are a band that likes to work in so many styles: pop, rave, punk and hardcore.
 And (now) we embody our ambition and love for different genres in the (new) album.
 It will be different".
+In 2026, they released their sixth studio album THREE STRIPES NATION Pt.
+1.